Masmiseim36/nxpSDK/boards/evkbimxrt1050/lwip_examples/enet_iperf3/readme.txt

 When the demo runs successfully, the log would be seen on the CMSIS DAP terminal like:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Enter IP addr of a server in format '192.168.1.2'
+Enter IP address of a server in format '192.168.1.2'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Enter ip address of the iperf3 server.
+Enter IP address of the iperf3 server.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Using IP xxx.xxx.xxx.xxx